PipelineRun status

 log snippet

-If you set error-detection-from-container-logs to true in the pipeline-as-code config map, pipelines-as-code will try to detect the errors from the container logs and add them as annotations on the Pull Request where the error occurred.
+If you enable the error-detection-from-container-logs option in the pipeline-as-code configuration map, Pipelines-as-Code will attempt to detect errors from the container logs and add them as annotations on the corresponding Pull Request where the error occurred.

 filename:line:column: error message

-tools like golangci-lint, pylint, yamllint and many others are able to output errors in this format.
+Tools like golangci-lint, pylint, yamllint, and many others can produce errors in this format.

-You can customize the regexp used to detect the errors with the error-detection-simple-regexp setting.
-The regexp used named groups to give flexibility on how to specify the matching.
-The groups needed to match is filename, line and error (column is not used) see the default regexp in the config map.
+You can customize the regular expression used for detecting errors with the error-detection-simple-regexp setting.
+The regular expression uses named groups to provide flexibility in specifying the matching criteria.
+The necessary groups for matching are filename, line, and error (the column group is not used).
+The default regular expression is defined in the configuration map.

-By default Pipelines as code will only look for the last 50 lines of the container logs.
-You can increase this value in the error-detection-max-number-of-lines setting or set -1 for an unlimited number of lines.
-This may increase the memory usage of the watcher.
+By default, Pipelines-as-Code searches for errors in only the last 50 lines of the container logs.
+However, you can increase this limit by setting the error-detection-max-number-of-lines value.
+If you set this value to -1, the system will search through all available lines for errors.
+Keep in mind that increasing this maximum number of lines may increase the memory usage of the watcher.

 annotations

-If a namespace has been matched to a Repository, Pipelines As Code will emit its log messages in the kubernetes events inside the Repository’s namespace.
+When a namespace has been matched to a repository, Pipelines-as-Code will emit its log messages as Kubernetes events within the namespace of the corresponding repository.

 Repository CRD #